 Volunteer work, outreach, clubs and societies also provide opportunities for students to gain valuable experience whilst helping others while the College’s Horizons programme gives students the chance to broaden their skills with courses in business and professional skills or languages.

-The summer undergraduate research opportunities scheme also serves to increase students skill base.
-See UROP
+The undergraduate summer research opportunities schemes also serve to increase students skill base.

 Summer Vacation Placements

 The Leyden/ESA Astrophysics Program for Summer Students (LEAPS) provides opportunities for students with an interest in Astrophysics to do a 10- to 12-week research project in collaboration with a scientist from Leyden Observatory or ESA.

 CERN Summer Student Program offers undergraduate students of physics, computing and engineering a unique opportunity to join in the day-to-day work of research teams participating in experiments at CERN in Geneva, Switzerland.

 DESY Summer Student Programme: Each summer DESY, one of the world's leading accelerator centres, in Germany, offers undergraduate students in physics or related natural science disciplines the possibility to participate in the research activities of the laboratory.

 DAAD Research internships in Science and Engineering: A programme of internships giving Physics students and other students the chance to spend a summer working with PhD students in a German university or research centre on a real research project.